Top Tips for STEP 2

 • Are there alternative solution methods?
 (You may want to check the mark schemes for this)

-• Are there parts of the STEP 2 syllabus that I should look over again to ensure I understand them fully?
+• Are there parts of the STEP 2 UK syllabus that I should look over again to ensure I understand them fully?

 Oxbridge tutor